Academy Chair Policy

 - Be an AME member in good standing.

-- Chair holders who wish a second term must re-compete; a successful stewardship review of the first term is required in order to be eligible for a second term.
+- Chair holders for whom a second term is available must re-compete with other eligible AME members from the department and have a successful stewardship review of the first term to be eligible.

 Chair Holder Review